Associate Professor Peter Rowland Wills

 - Origin of genetic coding

 There is an enduring problem concerning the way in which information can gain meaning in material systems.
 The actual occurrence of one specific pattern (when many were originally possible) must become causally connected to a choice among some otherwise unrelated set of outcomes.
 Genes are nucleic acid sequences (linear patterns) that are causally connected, through sets of biochemical events, to the construction and maintenance of specific organisms.
 How did this connection arise?
 The synthesis of proteins with amino acid sequences that are accurately specified by nucleic acid sequences is the most obvious pathway whereby information stored in molecular systems finds meaning.
 The complicated process of ribosomal translation, the execution of the genetic code, is a primary mechanism whereby genetic information is expressed in functional form.
 My research focuses on the way in which the machinery necessary for the processes of genetic coding could have evolved through thermodynamically driven stages of self-organization which became progressively more complex, in terms of not only the biochemical machinery involved but also the computational steps necessary.
-This work ranges from what is broadly conceptual to what concerns itself with the fine details of proetin sequences.
-Collaborators in this work include Kay Nieselt (Tübingen) and David Bryant (Otago).
+This work ranges from what is broadly conceptual to what concerns itself with the fine details of protein sequences.
+My main collaborator in this area is Charlie Carter (Chapel Hill, North Carolina).

 - Statistical thermodynamics of macromolecular solutions